 The New York Housing Association, incorporated in 1950, was formed to address concerns of factory-manufactured home builders, retailers and community owners.
 Since its inception, the Association has grown and evolved into an organization concerned with the total scope of the factory-constructed residential housing industry.

-The New York Housing Association serves as the central office for the Modular Building Systems Council of New York, the Manufactured Housing Council of New York State, the Manufactured Home Communities Council of New York and the New York Professional Services and Suppliers Group.
+The New York Housing Association serves as the central office for the Modular Builders, Manufacturers, Manufactured Home Communities and Professional Services & Suppliers.

 The purpose of the Association is to promote the general welfare and interest of the factory- constructed residential housing industry and the factory-built homeowner within the State of New York.
 The Association is comprised of professionals committed to the quality and growth of the factory-built housing industry.
 The Association is dedicated to: